syikmis/indoor_outdoor_classification/README.md

 ```
 python train.py --path path/to/your/train/data
 ```
-Running the train script results in weights.h5 file and overwrites the previous one.For transfer learning Inception-ResNet V2 model is used, with weights pre-trained on ImageNet.
+Running the train script results in weights.h5 file and overwrites the previous one.
+For transfer learning Inception-ResNet V2 model is used, with weights pre-trained on ImageNet.

 ## Authors
 * Şiyar Yıkmış